What is Engineered Wood Flooring?

 Fading is another major problem with engineered wood floors.
 Often this problem is caused by excess heat and UV rays.
 But you can reduce this problem by covering such places with curtains or rugs.

 4. Potentially weak

 Engineered wood flooring has many advantages but is less strong than solid wood flooring.
 Engineered flooring requires proper care and maintenance because it is pron to cracks and scratches.

 5. Termite Attack

 Engineered wood can be prone to termites and rot if the flooring material is not chemically treated.
 But we must know that chemically treated flooring material can harm pets or children.

 How to Care Engineered Wood Flooring

-Engineered wood flooring is a beautiful flooring technique.
-But it also has some flaws which I shared with you.
-But despite the faults of wood flooring, people still prefer engineered wood flooring.
+Engineered wood flooring is an excellent flooring technology.
+But it also has some flaws, which I have shared with you.
+But despite the drawbacks of wood flooring, people still prefer engineered wood flooring.

-I am sharing some tips with you so that you can enjoy engineered wood flooring completely.
+I am sharing some tips with you so that you can enjoy engineered wood flooring to the fullest.